Contents

 The Sequence protocol first appeared alongside collections like Array in the early days of Swift, and has many appealing characteristics, allowing iteration and generic algorithms on sequences based on the simple for-in primitive.

-However, it predates the introduction of ~Copyable and ~Escapable, and is fundamentally based around copyable elements, posing a limitation on working with Span types, inline arrays, and other types for collections of noncopyable elements.
+However, it predates the introduction of ~Copyable and ~Escapable, and is fundamentally based around copyable elements, posing a limitation on working with Span types, inline arrays, and other types that use the newer noncopyable and nonescapable features.

 The design challenge with Sequence, though, is more fundamental.
 A sequence provides access to its elements through an Iterator, and an iterator's next() operation returns an Element?.
 For a sequence of noncopyable elements, this operation could only be implemented by consuming the elements of the iterated sequence, with the for loop taking ownership of the elements individually.